Business Model Innovation

 - Develop the organization (if necessary) and processes required to execute the new business model(s)

 Industries experiencing rapid change (especially in technologies, costs, regulatory regimes) present opportunities for business model innovation.
-Today, healthcare providers are facing new technologies, higher costs, and a radical regulatory transformation (i.e., the ACA) of the ways they are paid and for what.
+For example, healthcare providers today are facing new technologies, higher costs, and a radical regulatory transformation (i.e., the ACA) of the ways they are paid and for what.

 Example: Business Model Innovation to Enable Clinical Data Valuation & Monetization

-Our Healthcare Data Monetization practice can help you: establish a thorough decision process, devise a data monetization strategy, and prepare and execute the strategy — leading to new sources of revenue, and avoiding preventable risks.
+Our experts can help you: establish a thorough decision process, devise a data monetization strategy, and prepare and execute the strategy — leading to new sources of revenue, and avoiding preventable risks.

 We can help you: